MahlonAlituha/M-KOPA-sales-data/README.md

 # M-KOPA-sales-data

-This is an analysis of M-KOPA sales data
+**Note that this is fictional data!**

-Note that this is fictional data!
+This is an analysis of M-KOPA sales data.